 To breastfeed or not to breastfeed?
 New mothers often struggle with this decision.
 Experts agree that breastfeeding offers significant benefits to your little one.
-You may not know, however, that mothers reap some benefits from breastfeeding, too.
+However, you may not know that mothers reap some benefits from breastfeeding.

 Benefits for your baby

-Breastfeeding provides a skin-to-skin contact that helps your baby bond with you and feels secure.
-In addition, your breast milk provides your baby with many health benefits.
-For full effects of these health benefits, babies should be breastfed exclusively for six months (no solids or liquids other than breast milk), but experts agree that even a short period of breastfeeding is better than none at all.
+Breastfeeding provides skin-to-skin contact that helps your baby bond with you and feels secure.
+In addition, breast milk provides your baby with many health benefits.
+For the full effects of these health benefits, you should breastfeed your baby exclusively for six months (no solids or liquids other than breast milk).

 Breast milk is complete nutrition.
 It’s the perfect mix of vitamins, fat, and protein, and it changes over time to adjust to your baby’s nutritional needs as he grows.

 The antibodies in breast milk help your baby fight off bacteria and viruses.
 Your body naturally produces these antibodies in response to germs in your environment, so your breast milk is tailored to combat the health threats your baby may encounter.

 Research also suggests that breastfed babies have a more robust immune response to vaccines, making the vaccines more effective.